ludwig/split-manpage.vim/README.md

 - `<Leader>kh` - opens the man page on a vertical split window to the left of the current window.
 - `<Leader>kl` - opens the man page on a vertical split window to the right of the current window.

-As with Vim's `K` (refer to `:help K` for more), you can also apply a count before calling any of these mappings.
+As with Vim's `K` (refer to `:help K`), you can also supply a count argument before calling any of these mappings.
 The appropriate man page section will be brought up when doing the lookup.
 For example, `2<Leader>kk` will take the keyword under the cursor, look it up in section 2 of the man pages, and place the resulting man page inside a split window above the current window.

 You can also use the commands `:Man <word>` and `:ManS <section> <word>`, but they will open the desired man page in the current window.
 For example, to bring up the `curl(1)` man page you can run `:Man curl`, and to find `printf(3)` you can run `:ManS 3 printf`.

-To get rid of the man page you can simply delete its buffer with the command `:bd`.

 ## Options

-To override the default prefix `<Leader>k`, you can place this line in your `~/.vimrc` and use any other key sequence you want
+To override the default prefix sequence `<Leader>k`, you can place this line in your `~/.vimrc` and use any other key sequence you want

+    ```vim
     let g:split_manpage_prefix = '<Leader>k'
+    ```

 You can also assign an alternate key sequence to open the man page inside the current window instead.
 By default, this sequence is `<Leader>K`.
-No prefix is applied to this mapping.
+No other prefix sequence is necessary to use this mapping.

+    ```vim
     let g:split_manpage_samewindow = '<Leader>K'
+    ```

-By default, the `K` key is disabled in normal mode, but it can still be called in visual mode via something like `vawK`.
-If you'd prefer to prevent SplitManpage from turning it off, you can use the option
+Because it's easy to hit it by accident, the key `K` has been disabled in normal mode.
+Note that you can still use it in visual mode via something like `vawK`.
+If you'd prefer to prevent this plugin from turning off `K`, you can use the option

+    ```vim
+    " Whether to disable the K key.
+Set this option to 0 to leave K alone. (default is 1)
     let g:split_manpage_disable_K = 0
+    ```